olegccc/pltest/README.md

 See [DESIGN.md](DESIGN.md) for architecture, data flow, CSV data format, and API endpoints.

+See [AI_EXPLANATION.md](AI_EXPLANATION.md) for details on how the AI explanation feature works.

+See [TRADEOFFS.md](TRADEOFFS.md) for design tradeoffs and architectural decisions.

 ## Prerequisites

 - Node.js >= 24.0.0 (check `.nvmrc` for exact version)